JasonVinion/Apocashitstorm-Fallout4/README.md

 4. Navigate to the cloned repository folder and open it.
 5. Navigate through the diary entries and click on the linked illustrations to view them in the context of the story.

+## Rules & Challenges

+Welcome to a more relentless and immersive experience in survival mode.
+Here’s what you need to know:

+### Rules
+- **Survival Mode**: The game must be exclusively played in Survival Mode to ensure that all challenges are impactful and the gameplay remains intense.

+### Challenges

+1. **Smart AI**
+   - Full overhaul of AI: Opponents now employ real tactics, travel in packs, and have enhanced accuracy, making them much more formidable.

+2. **Radiation Overhaul**
+   - Enhanced radiation zones: Radiation is now present in 4x more locations throughout the Commonwealth.
+   - Increased radiation damage: Radiation effects are quadrupled, meaning 1 rad in the normal game is equivalent to 4 rads now.

+3. **Realistic Loot**
+   - Scarce resources: Ammunition and essential supplies are significantly harder to find.
+   - Most found items are now considered worthless junk, adding to the challenge of scavenging.

+4. **Health and Damage Overhaul**
+   - Realistic combat dynamics: Bullets are deadly; receiving two bullets to the chest can be fatal, which applies to both the player and NPCs.

+5. **Enhanced Danger**
+   - Persistent threats: Stalkers will periodically hunt you down, especially in areas you frequently visit, adding a continuous layer of threat to your survival efforts.

+Prepare yourself for an unforgiving journey through the Commonwealth, where every decision counts and survival is a constant battle.

 ## Acknowledgements

 - Fallout 4 VR and all related properties are trademarks of their respective owners.
 This project is a fan-made interpretation and is not affiliated with the official game.